 Boober is a marketplace where expectant parents and new families can find all of their pregnancy to postpartum care providers.
 [This includes] birth doulas, postpartum doulas, lactation consultants, and soon, pelvic floor therapists, ' transition to parenthood' mental health therapists, and prenatal and postpartum massage therapists.
 All of the non-clinical care a new mother or parent would need as they transition to parenthood.

 Watch the full interview with Jada Shapiro here!

-Jada Shapiro is a maternal healthcare expert and the founder of boober, a marketplace which quickly connects expectant & new parents to virtual and in-person, on-demand pregnancy to postpartum care providers and online classes.
-She specializes in pregnancy, birth and postpartum and is a birth/postpartum doula, childbirth educator, lactation counselor, birth photographer, and mother.
+Jada Shapiro is a maternal healthcare expert and the founder of boober, a marketplace that quickly connects expectant & new parents to virtual and in-person, on-demand pregnancy to postpartum care providers and online classes.
+She specializes in pregnancy, birth, and postpartum and is a birth/postpartum doula, childbirth educator, lactation counselor, birth photographer, and mother.